pupilfirst/wd101-scripts/05-how-to-use-canvas/03-loading-external-images/README.md

 > On browser, switch to _HTML canvas drawImage() Method - W3Schools_

 When going through the documentation for the `drawImage` function, you might have noticed that it takes additional arguments.
-It says here that it has a second form, where we can pass two more arguments that let us specify the width and the height of the image.
+It says here that it has a second form, where we can pass two more arguments that lets us specify the width and the height of the image.
 Let's try that.

 ```js
 ctx.drawImage(img, 0, 0, 500, 500);